jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

   display: true
   img: "/img/icon-aestetic-dentistry.jpg"
   content: Biomimetics is the art of creating Dental Restorations that are in harmony
-    with nature, through knowledge, mastery and expert manipulation of the different ceramic and adhesive systems available.
+    with Nature, through knowledge, mastery and expert manipulation of the different ceramic and adhesive systems available.
 paragraphSection:
   body: "<p>In today's society, where the image is so important, a pleasant appearance